 You will suffer immediate and substantial dilution in the historical net tangible book value and pro forma net tangible book value of the ADSs if you purchase ADSs in the offering.
-Based on an assumed initial public offering price of \$ per ADS, which is the midpoint of the price range set forth on the cover page of this prospectus, after giving effect to the offering, purchasers of ADSs in the offering will experience immediate dilution in net tangible book value of \$ per ADS and pro forma net tangible book value of \$ per ADS.
-In addition, after giving effect to the offering, investors purchasing ADSs in the offering will contribute % of the total amount invested by shareholders since inception but will only own % of the ordinary shares outstanding.
+Based on an initial public offering price of \$10.00 per ADS, after giving effect to the offering, purchasers of ADSs in the offering will experience immediate dilution in pro forma as adjusted net tangible book value of \$8.13 per ADS.
+In addition, after giving effect to the offering, investors purchasing ADSs in the offering will contribute 46.8% of the total amount invested by shareholders since inception but will only own 15.6% of the ordinary shares outstanding.
 See "Dilution" for a more detailed description of the dilution to new investors in the offering.